Hungon/SecureProjects/README.md

 First of all, you may need to create key store file if you want to try this with your own key store file.
 </p>
 <h4>Command to check hash of keystore file</h4>
-keytool -exportcert -alias your-alias -keystore ~/your-keystore-path | openssl sha1 -binary | openssl sha256
+keytool -exportcert -alias androiddebugkey -keystore ~/your-keystore-path | openssl sha1 -binary | openssl sha256